asnaylor/e2e-llm-workflows/README.md

 query(service_url, service_bearer_token)
 ```

-    verify_attribute(name[Little Big Adventure], rating[average], has_multiplayer[no], platforms[PlayStation])
+    'verify_attribute(name[Little Big Adventure], rating[average], has_multiplayer[no], platforms[PlayStation])'

 **Note**: If we chose to fine-tune our model using the simpler [Anyscale serverless endpoints](https://docs.anyscale.com/endpoints/fine-tuning/fine-tuning-api/) method, then we can serve that model by going to `Endpoints API > Services` on the left panel of the main [console page](https://console.anyscale.com/).
 Click on the three dots on the right side of your tuned model and follow the instructions to query it.

 ## Dev → Prod

-We've now served our model into production via [Anyscale Services](https://docs.anyscale.com/examples/intro-services/) but we can just easily productionize our other workloads with [Anyscale Jobs](https://docs.anyscale.com/examples/intro-jobs/) (like we did for fine-tuning above) to execute this entire workflow completely programatically ouside of Workspaces.
+We've now served our model into production via [Anyscale Services](https://docs.anyscale.com/examples/intro-services/) but we can just easily productionize our other workloads with [Anyscale Jobs](https://docs.anyscale.com/examples/intro-jobs/) (like we did for fine-tuning above) to execute this entire workflow completely programmatically outside of Workspaces.

 <img src="assets/jobs.png" width=650>

 For example, suppose that we want to preprocess batches of new incoming data, fine-tune a model, evaluate it and then compare it to the existing production version.
-All of this can be productionized by simply launching the workload as a [Job](https://docs.anyscale.com/preview/examples/intro-jobs), which can be triggered manually, periodically (cron) or event-based (via webhooks, etc.).
+All of this can be productionized by simply launching the workload as a [Job](https://docs.anyscale.com/examples/intro-jobs), which can be triggered manually, periodically (cron) or event-based (via webhooks, etc.).
 We also provide integrations with your platform/tools to make all of this connect with your existing production workflows.

 <img src="assets/ai-platform.png" width=650>